Black pencil skirt with White Oxford shirt— a women's outfit

 Get the proportions right

 Sits at the natural waist; hem at or just above the knee; hugs without restricting stride.
-For the white oxford shirt: slim through the chest with a clean shoulder line; the hem ends mid-fly so it tucks without bunching.
+For the white oxford shirt: cut slim or borrowed-from-the-boys oversized — pick a pole deliberately; the oversized version wants a front tuck, the slim one wants sleeves rolled.

 Why the colours work